 - Obtaining the name of any witnesses.

-- When requested, assisting the injured person complete SECTION A of the “Injury/Incident Report and Investigation Form”.
+- When requested, assisting the injured person complete the “Injury and Incident Report E-Form”.

-- Submitting the form (both SECTION A and SECTION B) to the Human Resources department within 24 hours of the occurrence*.
+- Submitting the form within 24 hours of the occurrence*.

 - Following-up to ensure recommendations made during the investigation are implemented and adequate.

-* The form may not be delayed for lack of information or signature(s).
+* The form may not be delayed for lack of information.

-The “Injury/Incident Report and Investigation Form” must be completed and submitted to the Human Resources within 24 hours of first being notified of an injury.
+The “Injury and Incident Report E-Form” must be completed and submitted to the Human Resources within 24 hours of first being notified of an injury.
 The WSIB levies a fee for late reporting of a lost time injury or health care claim.
 Where this late reporting is a result of the failure of a department to report the injury within the required timeline, the fine may be charged to that department.

 It is strongly recommended that Supervisors/Deans name an alternate to complete this task in case of their unavailability.